Quantum symmetries of Hadamard matrices: Diagrammatic categories

-Loosely speaking a concrete category is any set of matrices $\Cat$ closed under matrix multiplication (whenever possible), tensor product, conjugate transposition (denoted by $\dag$) and containing certain \emph{duality morphisms}.
+Loosely speaking a concrete category is a set of matrices $\Cat$ which is closed under matrix multiplication (whenever possible), tensor product, conjugate transposition (denoted by $\dag$) and which contains certain \emph{duality morphisms}.
 In contrast, an abstract category is just a set of abstract vector spaces $\Cat(k,l)$ equipped with some abstract multiplication rules (called composition and tensor product) and an involution~$\dag$ satisfying some axioms.
 We may then look for concrete realizations of the abstract category as concrete categories.
 Such a realization -- that is, a functor $F\colon\Cat\to\Mat$ -- is then called a \emph{fibre functor}.

 Specifying a number $N\in\N$, we can start with a couple of linear maps $A,B,C,\dots$ between some tensor powers of $\C^N$ and ask what is the smallest category $\Cat\subset\Mat_N$ containing those.
 We will denote this category by $\langle A,B,C,\dots\rangle_N$.